 Choose Your Venue

 While most traditional wedding venues book a year—or more—in advance, you can still find a fabulous venue on a short timeline.
 First, consider alternative dates like a Friday or Sunday, which might get you that ballroom or country club you’ve been eyeing.
 It’s also a great idea to look into nontraditional spaces, like a restaurant, art gallery, or even your parents’ backyard.

 Secure Your Main Vendors

 Just like venues, a lot of wedding vendors get booked pretty far ahead of time, so you’ll want to get yours lined up fast.
 Get in touch with photographers, videographers, florists, bands or DJs, and cake bakers ASAP so that you have a little time to consider your options and keep looking if the people you reach out to are booked up.

 Custom-made wedding dresses should usually be ordered six or more months in advance, but can be purchased in a shorter time frame—just know you’ll have to pay a rush fee if you go that route.
-For a more affordable option, check out ready-to-wear bridal shops, salon sample sales, non-bridal ready-to-wear designers, or even rental sites for options you’ll be able to take home the same day or schedule for delivery.
-Schedule fittings for closer to your wedding date so your dress fits like a glove.
-(Check out our eight favorite bridal salons in New York City and make your appointment!)
+For a more affordable option, check out ready-to-wear bridal shops, salon sample sales, non-bridal ready-to-wear designers, or even rental sites for options you’ll be able to take home the same day or opt for delivery.
+Schedule fittings closer to your wedding date so your dress fits like a glove.

 If you have a lot of guests coming from out of town, you'll want to secure a room block.
 This reserves a block of rooms that only your wedding guests can book, often at a discounted rate since a potentially large number of people will be reserving them.